Murders of Jan Pietrzak and Quiana Jenkins-Pietrzak: Overview

 Pietrzak was a Polish American who joined the U.S. Marine Corps in 2003.
 After a tour in Iraq as a helicopter mechanic, Pietrzak returned to the United States, where he met and married Jenkins.
 Together, they owned and lived in a house in Winchester, a census-designated place in Riverside County, California, located near the Marine Corps Air Station Camp Pendleton, where Pietrzak worked.

 On October 15, 2008, four Marines entered the Pietrzak home, sexually assaulted Jenkins-Pietrzak and tortured the couple before killing them.
 Two of the four accused Marines worked under Pietrzak's command.
 Despite efforts to convey the event as being racially motivated because the perpetrators were African American, Riverside County authorities maintain the motivation was robbery, and the pending murder with special circumstances and sexual assault charges do not include an assertion that the crime was racially motivated.
+According to the New York Daily News, "the words N----- Lover were found on the wall near the master bedroom and on a bathroom mirror, Riverside County Homicide Investigator Benjamin Ramirez testified."
 All four of the accused pled not guilty to murdering Pietrzak and his wife.

 After meeting with the families of the deceased, District Attorney Rod Pacheco decided to seek the death penalty on January 22, 2009.
 The preliminary trial hearings to determine whether the four assailants would stand trial occurred on March 26, 2009, and April 3, 2009, in San Diego.

 On 24 June 2013, a jury rendered a verdict of death for two of the four assailants and life in prison without parole for a third.
 The fourth assailant was later also sentenced to death.

 Background

 Jan Paweł Pietrzak, named after Pope John Paul II, was born in either Kłodzko or Bielawa, Poland.
-In 1994, when Pietrzak was age ten, his family emigrated to the U.S., and settled in the Bensonhurst neighborhood in Brooklyn, New York.
+In 1994, when Pietrzak was ten, his family emigrated to the U.S., and settled in the Bensonhurst neighborhood in Brooklyn, New York.

 Pietrzak joined the Marines in 2003, became a helicopter mechanic and was sent to Iraq.
 After his return, he married Jenkins, whom he had met in 2005 at a party for Marines being deployed to Iraq.
 Jenkins, who worked for the local Black Infant Care Center, was initially reluctant to date a Marine.
 But Pietrzak won her over, and they were married on August 8, 2008.
 They bought a house in May in Winchester, an area near Temecula, California and near Camp Pendleton, and Pietrzak remained in the Marines, working as a helicopter airframe mechanic at the Marine Corps Air Station Miramar.